xani-dev/javascript-react-2/Assignments.md

 # JavaScript React Intro Assignments 2

-All of the examples here use a single React component with state and no props.
+All of the examples here are built with the following approach:
+- Single React component
+- State
+- No props
+- No style

 # Ex.
 1: Date Fetcher
 Create a React component called `DateFetcher`.
 The `DateFetcher` has a state variable that is used to store the UTC date.
 When the `DateFetcher` is initially loaded into the browser it displays the following: